Trauma & PTSD Therapy in Toronto

 Mind-Body Trauma Therapy

 My work extends beyond symptom relief.
-It honours your authentic self and your innate capacity for healing.
-Through a mind-body lens, therapy becomes a space not only to process trauma, but to reconnect with an inner reference point, the part of you that knows how to heal, grow, and create meaning.
+Through a mind-body lens, therapy becomes a space not only to process trauma, but to reconnect with the part of you that knows how to heal, grow, and create meaning.

 • A more grounded, embodied connection to yourself